wwang487/UAV-MMI/README.md

 ***Step (1)*** Project the orthophoto and terrain map (DEM) into a projected coordinate system.

 ***Step (2)*** Delineate the polylines of stream bank, eroded zones, vegetated buffer, and tall vegetation from orthophotos.
 If there are in-stream islands, also delineate polylines of in-stream islands.
 Save the vertices of these polylines as new point features, and save the coordinates of each point feature into one txt file.
-If all processes are done in ArcMap, the txt file should have five columns.
+If all processes are done in ArcMap, the txt file should have four columns.

-*FID, Id, ORIG_FID, X, Y*
+*ObjectID, ORIG_FID, X, Y*
 An example vertices coordinate txt file looks like this:

 ![image](https://github.com/wwang487/UAV-MMI/blob/main/Examples/Example_txt_1.png)